 Let’s dive into that top question first.

 The truth is that scientists aren’t 100% sure what causes migraines.
 They used to believe that changes in blood flow in your brain caused them, but more recent research, notes Johns Hopkins, shows that it’s not that simple.

 Now, the belief is that nerves fire throughout your brain in a wave called a cortical spreading depression.
-This leads to changes in your brain’s blood vessels and inflammation, which ultimately causes the headache pain.
+This leads to changes in your brain's blood vessels and inflammation, which ultimately what causes the headache pain.
 However, the reasons this happens to some people and not others still isn’t clear.